Here’s Why We Should Change the Date

 If you know anything about healing from trauma you will know that it takes time and a number of small wins along the way.

-It might be just a day to you because possibly it wasn’t your loved one/ family/ culture that was brutalised.
-It is, however, not just another day for the people who lost more than is comprehendible for your average Jo.
+It might be just a day to you because it wasn’t your loved one/ family/ culture that was brutalised.
+It is, however, not just another day for the people who lost everything.

 My advice is to learn some empathy before you imagine that “it’s just a day” for everyone.